-This release is 1.3.1, released on March 4, 2021.
-Here is the documentation for this release.
+This is 1.5.0, released on July 30, 2023.
+Here is the documentation for that release.
+Here is the stable documentation for the latest release.

 Over time, the master (head of tree) version in GitHub will include new features and bug fixes.
 Here is the latest documentation if you want to see the development version of the documentation.